BrandonDusseau/ics-display/README.md

 - `$show_ical_errors` - Setting this to `true` will display an error if one or more iCal sources cannot be read or parsed.
 Set to `false` to suppress this message.

+_Reload time_
+- By default, data is reloaded from the ICS files every 60 seconds.
+This value can be changed in the `ajaxcall()` function of `functions.js`.
+Please note that the value is in milliseconds.

+_Styles_
+- The background image is `bg.jpg` and can be replaced by any image.
+By default, the background will tile in both directions.
+Other styles can be modified in the `style.css` file.

+# Attributions #
+This project relies on the _ics-parser_ project on Google Code.
+The repository can be found at https://code.google.com/p/ics-parser/.